 How the Tech Contract Recruitment market has changed

-It’s been more than 2 months since the UK went into COVID-19 lockdown and one of the questions that I am asked regularly is: “How has the tech contract recruitment market changed?”
+Since the UK went into COVID-19 lockdown, one of the questions that we are asked regularly is: “How has the tech contract recruitment market changed?”

-I recruited contractors for the web industry after the dot-com bubble burst & following the Financial Crisis.
-Whilst there are significant key differences between those events and the current pandemic – I have seen some familiar trends emerging, in the UK’s tech & web design contract market.
+We’ve recruited contractors for the web industry after the dot-com bubble burst & following the Financial Crisis.
+Whilst there are significant key differences between those events and the current pandemic – we have seen some familiar trends emerging, in the UK’s tech & web design contract market.
+Here, Ben, our Contract Delivery Manager shares his take:

 Seems an obvious one, but I have received over 150 high-quality applications for a recently advertised UX/UI contract role.
 12 months ago that would have been a maximum of around 30.
 A fivefold increase in applicants.